 Local laws and customs

 Local laws reflect the fact that Brunei is an Islamic country.
 You should dress modestly and respect local traditions, customs, laws and religions at all times, especially during the holy month of Ramadan, or if you intend to visit religious buildings.
 While it is acceptable to wear shorts outside and in commercial premises, both men and women may be refused entry to government and public buildings such as health centres if wearing shorts.

 His Majesty The Sultan and other members of the Bruneian Royal Family are highly revered and public criticism of them would cause great offence.

-The sale of alcohol in Brunei is prohibited.
-Non-Muslims over 17 years of age may import duty free two bottles of wine or spirits and twelve cans of beer on entry into Brunei, but must declare them to the customs authorities on arrival and consume them in private.
-There must be at least a 48-hour gap between each import.
-Keep the customs slip in case of inspection.
+The sale of alcohol and tobacco in Brunei is prohibited.
+Non-Muslims over 17 years of age may import a limited amount of alcohol, but must declare it to the customs authorities on arrival, and must consume it in private.
 A list of other prohibited and restricted items is available on the Royal Customs and Excise Department’s website.

-Smoking is prohibited in certain public places, including shopping and eating areas, bus stops and stations and government buildings.
-Offenders may be fined.
-It’s difficult to buy cigarettes in Brunei and there’s no duty-free allowance for tobacco or tobacco products, even for personal consumption.
+Smoking is prohibited in certain public places, including shopping and eating areas, bus stops and stations, car parks and near buildings.

 Places of business and offices including shops and restaurants shut between 12 noon and 2pm every Friday for prayers.
 Friday is a non-working day for government offices and local schools, which open instead on a Saturday.